 8) Volunteer at a Cambodian Orphanage

 A great way to see Battambang Province is by tuk-tuk or bicycle!
+Not only is it fun, but a great way to explore the area with a local guide.
 There are a handful of tours that show tourists the best of what Battambang has to offer.

 - Bike Tour: Perfect for all skill levels, cycle your way through the countryside and experience the beauty of local village life and Khmer culture.
 If a full day tour is too much cycling, no worries, there is a perfect half-day cycling tour for you!